 The University Hospital Campus is also located in Linköping, at a hospital of national importance Linköping University Hospital.
 The University Hospital Campus houses the Faculty of Medicine and Health Sciences.

-Campus Norrköping is located in the centre of Norrköping: about a quarter of all LiU students study here.
-There is also a small campus in Stockholm but no international programmes or courses are currently taught there.
+Campus Norrköping is located in the centre of Norrköping and nearly a quarter of all LiU students study there.
+There is also a small campus in Stockholm, but no international programmes or courses are currently taught there.

 Our region is the fourth largest county in Sweden and has about 450,000 inhabitants.
-The region offers not only famous tourist attractions, such as Kolmården Zoo – the largest zoo and safari park in the Nordic region – but is also one of Sweden’s most interesting counties from a historical point of view.
+The region offers not only famous tourist attractions, such as Kolmården Zoo (the largest zoo and safari park in the Nordic region), Göta canal and Astrid Lindgren’s World – but is also one of Sweden’s most interesting counties from a historical point of view.

 There are numerous ancient fortresses, rune stones and prehistoric rock carvings in the area.
 Churches, castles and manors from the Middle Ages and later periods have also been well preserved.
 Not to mention the stunning landscape of pristine lakes and rivers, forests, and bright yellow and purple fields.
 Visit Östergötland explains:

 In south-east Sweden, less than 200 kilometres from Stockholm, a pleasant surprise awaits you – the beautiful countryside of Östergötland.
 Our province is packed with opportunities for a wonderful and active holiday: stay in fantastic nature, enjoy the silence and collect unforgettable holiday memories to take home.
 Paddle a kayak in an unspoilt archipelago, hike along marked trails or cycle along winding roads with a map and picnic in the rucksack.
-(Source: Visit Östergötland - Welcome to Östergötland)